Last updated on April 9th, 2025 at 10:26 am

 Miraloma Park Steps

-A new mosaic stairway arrived on the scene in July of 2020 with the installation of the tiles at the staircase near Miraloma Park.
+A hidden set of mosaic stairs arrived on the scene in July of 2020 with the installation of the tiles at the staircase near Miraloma Park.
 Technically, this staircase is called the Miraloma Southern Gateway Tile Project, but that’s a mouthful.
 I’m going to call it the Inspiration Stairway.

-Why, because woven amongst the colorful flowers are a variety of inspirational quotes such as: “The Secret of Getting Ahead is Getting Started” and “Integrity is doing the right thing even when no one is watching”.
-The quotes are fitting considering the staircase leads to a playground.
+Why?
+Woven amongst the colorful flowers are a variety of inspirational quotes, such as “The Secret of Getting Ahead is Getting Started” and “Integrity is doing the right thing even when no one is watching.”
+The quotes are fitting, considering the staircase leads to a playground.

 Things to do Near “Inspiration Stairs”

 These Inspiration Stairs are near Mt.
-Davidson, the highest peak in San Francisco.
-This is a great park for hiking with panoramic views of the city.
-Portola Drive offers a few small eateries such as Tower Burger and Miraloma Taqueria, as does the nearby West Portal neighborhood.
+Davidson, San Francisco’s highest peak.
+This park is great for hiking and offers panoramic views of the city.
+Portola Drive offers a few small eateries, such as Tower Burger and Miraloma Taqueria, as does the nearby West Portal neighborhood.

 Stairway Walks in San Francisco